About Faren

 “If you can suffer, you can succeed”

 Faren Z. Sojourner was born and raised on the East Rand of Johannesburg, South Africa.
-At the age of 23, she immigrated to Canada where she worked in mental healthcare, healthcare, and street outreach for nine years before becoming a dual citizen.
-After dedicating seven intensive years to her own personal healing, and the growth of her Christian faith, she began her Master of Arts in Counselling Psychology (MACP) at Yorkville University.
-Upon graduating, she relocated to South America to begin a ministry project with her husband, best friend, and co-worker, Benjamin.
+At the age of 23, she immigrated to Canada, where she worked as a nanny, in mental healthcare, and in street outreach for nine years before becoming a dual citizen.
+After many years dedicated to her own personal healing and the growth of her Christian faith, she began her Master of Arts in Counselling Psychology (MACP) at Yorkville University.
+Upon graduation, she relocated to South America to begin a ministry project with her husband, best friend, and co-worker, Benjamin.

-Faren started reading her mother’s psychology textbooks “for fun” as early as age 12.
-Her mother, a counsellor and teacher, encouraged her to always “ask why”, leading her to think critically about life, meaning, and truth.
-As the youngest of five siblings and with over a decade of experience working with children and families, Faren’s love for people, the family unit, and children is deeply rooted.
+Faren began reading her mother’s psychology textbooks “for fun” as early as age 12.
+Her mother, a counsellor and teacher, encouraged her to always “ask why,” which led her to think critically about life, meaning, and truth.
+As the youngest of five siblings and with over a decade of experience working with children and families, Faren’s love for people, family, and children is deeply rooted.

-Faren offers virtual support and intervention services from a Biblical, Spirit-filled, Christian perspective.
-Her work is grounded in realism, sound-mindedness, and heart-to-heart reasoning.
+Her work is grounded in Christ, in realism, sound-mindedness, and heart-to-heart reasoning.
 Her unique story, bicultural background, and unrelenting belief in healing form the cornerstone of her approach, naturally inspiring and challenging others.